thanhvanpham/Chest-CT-scans-prediction/README.md

 It is not intended for clinical diagnosis and should not be used for medical decision-making.

----

-## 10. Conclusion

-This project demonstrates practical implementation of CNN-based medical image classification, including:

-- Model architecture experimentation
-- Hyperparameter tuning
-- Regularization strategies
-- Comparative evaluation

-It provides hands-on experience in designing, training, and analyzing deep learning models in a healthcare context.
+However, it should provide hands-on experience in designing, training, and analyzing deep learning models in a healthcare context.